Building a Smart Blue Roof

 • A complete rainwater recirculation and treatment system to be located in the existing third floor mechanical room.

-Project construction is set for spring 2022.
-The construction project team consists of CVC, Enviro-Stewards Inc., Interpump Ltd., Firenza Plumbing and Heating Ltd., and WSP Ltd.
+Project construction began in the Summer of 2022.
+The construction project team consisted of CVC, Enviro-Stewards Inc., Interpump Ltd., Firenza Plumbing and Heating Ltd., WSP Canada, PAC Building Group, and TRIO Roofing Systems Inc.

-Some key performance indicators that will be monitored once the smart blue roof and rainwater harvesting system is commissioned are:
+Some key performance indicators that will be monitored over the next two years are:

 • Total volume (m3) of stormwater removed from the storm sewer system